Explore health content from A to Z.

-Give your child plenty of liquids such as water or broth.
-You can also give your child an oral rehydyration solution such as Pedialyte, which you can buy at the grocery store or drugstore.
-Ask your child's doctor which types of solutions are best for your child.
+Give your child plenty of liquids such as water, fluids with electrolytes, or diluted juice.
+You can also give your child an oral rehydration solution, which you can buy at the grocery store or drugstore.
+Ask your child's health care provider which types of solutions are best for your child.
 Have your child take small sips of fluid at first to avoid nausea.

 When your child is able to eat again:

-Ask your child’s doctor whether there are any foods that should be avoided while your child is recovering from gastroenteritis.
+Ask your child’s health care provider whether there are any foods that should be avoided while your child is recovering from gastroenteritis.

 These steps may help lessen the chances that you or your child will get or pass on viral gastroenteritis: